Note that this is not a “contract” and has no legal standing. It is simply a gentlebeing’s agreement so that each knows what to expect.

 The owner commits to providing a sailboat, insurance, and sails, of a quality sufficient to be competitive in the expected races.
 In addition, the owner will schedule frequent training sessions and opportunities for the crew to become skilled

 The prospective crew commits to regular attendance upon the training sessions as well as independent study and learning to become skilled at their position(s) during the races.
 In addition, the crew member agrees to equip themselves, at their own expense, to meet the equipment requirements stated by each race.

-It is envisioned that there will be a practice session every ___ weeks, generally on a week evening and lasting for 4-6 hours.
+It is envisioned that there will be a practice session every week on an alternating schedule, generally on a week evening and lasting for 4-6 hours.
 In addition, there will be longer training sessions some weekends.
 Examples of these might be a long weekend in which practice will be had with watch rotations, night operations, etc.

 Direct expenses related to maintenance of the vessel, race fees, and required yacht equipment, will be borne by the vessel owner.

 - Opus, a 43 foot C&C yacht suitable for racing that meets the safety requirements of the expected races

 Personal equipment that will be provided by each crew person are:

 - Medical insurance and/or coverage appropriate to the activity or race